Shagshag/prestashop-documentation/MediaCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Media.php line 184
+* This method is defined in [classes/Media.php line 184](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Media.php#184)

 #### Arguments